 Charlies Bunion | 8 miles | Newfound Gap

-You’ll find some incredible mountain vistas at the top of this hike that is part of the famous Applachian Trail.
+You’ll find some incredible mountain vistas at the top of this hike that is part of the famous Appalachian Trail.
 The trail’s namesake, Charlies Bunion, is a lovely stone outcrop at the peak of the mountain, giving off those Lord of the Rings vibes.

 Grotto Falls | 5.2 miles | Roaring Fork